 Dogs, cats and other pets must be vaccinated against rabies at three (3) months of age and must receive rabies booster shots as required.
 Dogs must wear a current rabies tag on a collar or harness.
 Failure to have both tags on a dog's collar could result in costly penalties.
 Cats are not required to wear a rabies tag but their owners must be able to provide written proof of vaccination.

-Any animal that appears lost, strayed or abandoned, that is found not wearing a valid tax tag and current rabies tag, or is found running at large, shall be impounded by the animal control department.
+Any animal that appears lost, strayed or abandoned, that is found not wearing a valid tax tag and current rabies tag, or is found running at large, shall be impounded by the Animal Services department.
 Animals may also be brought to the shelter by a concerned citizen.
 Depending on the circumstances, the animal's owner may be subject to fines and penalties, which increase with each new offense.

 The owner of an impounded animal may redeem the animal within five (5) days of impoundment by paying all fees and penalties due.
 Failure to reclaim an animal does not relieve the animal's owner from paying all applicable fees and penalties.

 Every dog and cat reclaimed by its owner will be microchipped prior to its release.
-All animals adopted from Forsyth County Animal Control are also microchipped before going to their new homes.
+All animals adopted from Forsyth County Animal Services are also microchipped before going to their new homes.
 A microchip is a tiny, passive electronic device implanted under an animal's skin that serves a permanent identification marker.
 If a microchipped animal is brought to the shelter, identifying that animal is easier than identifying one that has not been microchipped.

 No person or business may possess, harbor or have an inherently dangerous exotic animal or wild animal.
 Exemptions to this rule include lawfully operated pet shops, zoos, veterinarians, wildlife rehabilitators with proper permits and scientific research facilities.